jovankurjak/scripts/README.md

 *Usage: Using terminal position to a folder where the file you want to parse is located.
 Call this script with prefered options.
 Use -h or --help for more information*

-*Adding new features: To add new parsing option claim a letter/name and add it to getArgs() function.
+*Adding new features: To add new parsing option claim a letter/name and add it to get_args() function.
 In function main() if argument with your option is called call your function.*

 Notes